 As with electrolysis, when tiny bubbles form on and rise from the tool, the process is working.
 When the bubbles stop, the process is complete.
 After removing the tool from the water, simply wipe it down with a nonmetallic finishing pad (e.g., Scotch-Brite) to prevent scratching the metal.

 Another great thing about citric acid is it's nontoxic.
 In fact, it's edible!
 You can even reuse the mixture on another project.
 Simply strain out the impurities and store in a plastic container.
 You'll know the water is too dirty for reuse if it looks like this.
 If you prefer, you can simply pour it down the drain.
 It's environmentally friendly!
+To see how these drill bits turned out, click here.

-There are a couple of drawbacks to reusing solution.
-First, if you've previously cleaned an oily item with it, the oil will remain behind.
+remain behind.
 With that said, even if you clean an item in clean solution, the oil will resettle on the tool.
 For that reason, the tool appears black after it's removed from the solution.
 Of course, it's nothing a good wipe-down won't take care of.

 Second, the directions on the citric acid we purchased states to use warm water - something you can't do with old solution.
 Additionally, we've noticed that warm solution is more reactive.
 Either way, it's an inexpensive product.
 When in doubt, make a trip to the store.